 The Squash Committee consists of ordinary committee members, all with equal voting rights with the Captain having a casting vote.
 All committee members must seek election at the Annual General Meeting (AGM) of the Section.

-he aim of the Squash Section is to have a Squash Committee that is representative of the Membership
+It is an aim of the Squash Section to have a Squash Committee that is representative of the Membership

 The Squash Committee has the power to co-opt other members onto the Committee for specific duties.
 A co-opted Squash Committee member cannot vote on Committee matters.

 The Squash Committee shall hold a minimum of four Squash Committee meetings a year.
-All members of the Squash Committee shall be notified in writing at least fourteen days in advance of the time, date and place for a meeting.
-An Agenda should be distributed before the meeting, or by verbal notice not limited by time in cases of emergency.
+All members of the Squash Committee shall be notified in writing at least fourteen days in advance of the time, date and place for a meeting., or by verbal notice not limited by time in cases of emergency.
+An Agenda should be distributed before the meeting

-The quorum for Squash Committee decisions is four.
-Decisions are made by a balanced review of the pros and cons and taking into account all available evidence - following a discussion by the Squash Committee there will be a show of hands to make a majority decision.
+The quorum for Squash Committee meetings is four.
+Decisions are made by a balanced review of the pros and cons and taking into account all available evidence - following a discussion by the Squash Committee there will be a show of hands to reach a majority decision.

 The Squash Committee will vote on rule changes that are presented to the Squash Committee by a member of the Squash Committee.
 There must be a two thirds majority vote from all Squash Committee members for a rule change to be implemented.
 Once a rule is implemented, a new proposal on the same rule cannot be presented for at least 3 months.